 The biggest difference between ETFs and mutual funds is the ability to trade an ETF in real-time on a stock exchange, compared to purchasing a mutual fund through an investment advisor with end-of-day prices.
 ETFs and Mutual funds can be index funds or have bespoke investment portfolios.

-Which is better, ETF or mutual fund?
+Which is better, an ETF or a mutual fund?

 What is an S&P 500 index fund?